Resources

 How extensive is your fleet?

-We have more than 70 Peterbilt, Kenworth, and International power units, as well as more than 200 refrigerated trailers — all of which are company-owned, food-grade, and state-of-the-art safety equipment.
+We have more than 70 Peterbilt, Kenworth, and International power units, as well as more than 200 temperature-controlled trailers — all of which are company-owned, food-grade, and state-of-the-art safety equipment.
 In addition to our trucks and trailers, three mobile service vehicles can be dispatched both on-campus and throughout our service area.

 Where is your headquarters?